OUR THOUGHTSTechnology

 Supporting an environment where software constantly improves and maintains high quality throughout its lifecycle unlocks several key benefits.
 First, the software is more often in a state where it can be used by real users who can validate or invalidate our assumptions about whether it meets their needs.
 Secondly, the pace at which the teams can operate is more consistent as they are not impeded by a rising number of quality issues that must be addressed.

-In a future post, we will explore how CEOs armed with this knowledge about how quality and speed actually relate in software development and the importance of supporting multiple layers of feedback loops can inform how CEOs can best support successful software product development within their organisations.
+In this post, we explore how CEOs armed with this knowledge about how quality and speed actually relate in software development and the importance of supporting multiple layers of feedback loops, can inform how CEOs can best support successful software product development within their organisations.

 If this blog has prompted you to wonder if these dynamics were at play within your organisation and you’d like some help investigating, please get in touch.